block-core/blockcore/Documentation/proof-of-stake.md

 - Previous StakeModifier - the stake modifier is a chain of coinstake hashes
 - Output hash - the hash of the output of the coins that are being spent to find the kernel
-- Old Output N - the position of the output of the coins that are being spent to find the kernel
+- Output N - the position of the output of the coins that are being spent to find the kernel
 - New coinstake current time - (the timestamp of the new output that will be created, this must fit the MASK rule)

 The output hash of the above is called the Kernel.